-We conducted six comparisons among the conventional ABMIL model trained with a batch size of one, the ABMIL with the nnMIL training strategies, and the complete nnMIL framework across four pathology foundation models (Virchow2, GigaPath, UNI, and H0, \textbf{\cref{fig:figure1} (g)} and \textbf{Extended Data \cref{tab:ablation_combined,fig:abl_study}}).
-With these simple modifications, the nnMIL training strategy already enhances the stability and generalization of ABMIL across datasets and feature sources, suggesting that the training strategy can lead to promising performance gains.
-Building on this foundation, the full nnMIL, combining the modified MIL architecture and the rule-based configuration strategy, achieves strong cross-model consistency and the best overall results across 35 benchmarks covering three major categories of tasks: disease subtyping, biomarker detection, and prognosis prediction.
-Across all four foundation models, nnMIL consistently yields higher accuracy and substantially lower performance variance than existing ABMIL approaches, demonstrating that its streamlined architecture and rule-based training design jointly enable scalable, stable, and model-agnostic slide-level prediction.
+Then, we conducted comprehensive comparisons among the original ABMIL and DSMIL architectures, their modified versions trained with the nnMIL strategies, and the complete nnMIL framework across four pathology foundation models (Virchow2, GigaPath, UNI, and H0, \textbf{\cref{fig:figure1} (g)} and \textbf{\hyperref[tab:mil_comparison_combined]{Supplementary Table 26}}).
+With these simple modifications, the nnMIL training strategy already enhances the stability and generalization of ABMIL and DSMIL across datasets and feature representations, suggesting that the proposed training strategy alone can lead to promising performance gains.
+Building on this foundation, the full nnMIL, combining the modified MIL architecture and the rule-based configuration strategy, achieves strong cross-model consistency and the best overall results across 35 benchmarks covering three major categories of tasks: disease diagnosis, biomarker detection, and prognosis prediction.
+Across all four foundation models, nnMIL consistently yields higher performance and substantially lower performance variance than existing ABMIL and DSMIL approaches, demonstrating that its streamlined architecture and rule-based training design jointly enable scalable, stable, and model-agnostic slide-level prediction.